-Our Airbnb’s were in great locations but they were so noisy I wouldn’t stay there again.
+Our Airbnb’s were in great locations, but they were so noisy I wouldn’t stay there again.
 However, I will link them if you don’t mind the noise and want a great location.

 Alfama | Click HERE for the link to the Alfama Airbnb.
 The superhost at this Airbnb had local wine and tarts waiting for us on our late arrival, he recommended great places to eat, and the apartment was spotless.
-If you’re looking to stay in a more historical area with amazing views of the whole city then Alfama is for you.
-But just note, it’s also the hillier (muuuuch hillier) part of town.
+If you’re looking to stay in a more historic area with amazing views of the whole city, then Alfama is for you.
+But just note, it’s also the hillier (much hillier) part of town.

 Cais do Sodré | The hillier part didn’t fly with this Chicago flatland girl.
 So we moved on over to Cais do Sodré.
+This new place is a few blocks from the Time Out Market and Bairro Alto area.
 Click HERE for the link to this more central Airbnb.
-This new place is a few blocks from the Time Out Market and Bairro Alto area.

 Hey, handsome <3